Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    learn new base number systems like base-2 and base-16 when doing certain kinds of programming.

-   But for Python, what truly is the benefit of counting starting at 0?
+   But for Python, what are the true benefits of counting starting at 0?
 The main benefit is that the implementation is easier, because Python is itself written in C, which uses 0-based indexing, so Python does not need to handle shifting in the translation.
 But this has never been a valid